-- Connectivity issues: If the engine connectivity is lost, DCT cannot determine whether a timeline is active or its activation time, resulting in "not available" messages. - Renamed timelines: DCT infers timeline creation time from its default name.
+- Connectivity issues: If the engine or appliance connectivity is lost, DCT cannot determine whether a timeline is active or its activation time, resulting in "not available" messages. - Renamed timelines: DCT infers timeline creation time from its default name.
 If a timeline is renamed, DCT cannot determine its creation time, leading to "not available" messages. - Engine timezone changes: Creation times are interpreted in the engine's timezone.
-If the engine's timezone changes, creation times may not accurately reflect the timeline's true creation time.
+If the engine or appliance timezone changes, creation times may not accurately reflect the timeline's true creation time.

-7.6.4.7 Timeline History
+7.7.4.7 Timeline History